Kaleidograph Brilliance!

 Tips To Help Kids Who Struggle

 This is an honest and unpaid review, and therefore I can be upfront about the following issues that some kids struggle with.
 But they are teeny weeny compared to the huge benefits I have listed above.
-And mostly easily overcome :-)
+And mostly they are easy to solve!

 1) Kids Can Be Visually Overwhelmed